plastboks/Byol/DOCUMENTATION.md

 Lispy Documentation
 ===================
 This documentation is meant to be self explanatory using sections and code examples.
-It (the documentation) is increasing as new features are added (both trough the core and via the standard library).
+It (the documentation) is increasing as new features are added (both trough the core and via the standard library (or other libraries))).
 * [Built-ins](#builtins)
     * [Imports](#imports)
     * [Arithmetic](#arithmetic)